 If a patient becomes aware that their personal information held by Parkside Family Practice is incorrect, the patient has the ability to request a correction of the information.

 Requests to change personal contact information should be directed to the Practice Manager.
 Requests to change personal health information should be directed to the patient’s primary General Practitioner.

 If Parkside Family Practice refuses to correct the information corrected by the patient, Parkside Family Practice will provide written notice that sets out:

 - The reasons for the refusal, except to the extent that it would be unreasonable to do so; and

 - The mechanisms available to complain about the refusal.

 Parkside Family Practice will make every reasonable effort to notify a third-party if information provided to them by Parkside Family Practice is found to be incorrect.

 There is no charge to the patient for requesting the correction of personal information.

 We take complaints and concerns regarding privacy seriously.
-If a patient has a complaint about any action of Parkside Family Practice arising out of this policy, or any other issue arising under the Australian Privacy Principles, the patient must submit a complaint in writing to the Privacy Officer, Dr Gordon Eckert, within 6 months of the issue arising.
+If a patient has a complaint about any action of Parkside Family Practice arising out of this policy, or any other issue arising under the Australian Privacy Principles, the patient must submit a complaint in writing to the Privacy Officer, Sarah Practice Manager, within 6 months of the issue arising.

 The Privacy Officer will respond to the complaint within 14 days after receiving the complaint.